zainibeats/suprsafe/README.md

 **Password Safety:**

 - Exercise caution and select a complex and memorable account password.
-For the main key, ensure you store off of any digital devices for ultimate security.
+For the main key, ensure you store it off of any digital devices for ultimate security.
 Losing this password **or** main key will render your encrypted files inaccessible as there's no way to recover them.
 Consider using password management tools to store your password securely.

 **Secure Deletion:**

 - SuprSafe prioritizes security by using secure methods to eliminate the original files after encryption or decryption.
 This guarantees that no traces of sensitive data remain.

+**SuprSafe+ Mode:**

+- This optional feature enhances security by wiping encrypted files after too many failed password attempts.
+You can configure this mode during the initial setup or later through the program's interface.
+SuprSafe+ Mode requires an administrator password, which is separate from your account password.
+This admin password controls security settings and should be different from your account password to ensure maximum security.

 ## License